Himalayas is a Sanskrit word which means “Abode of Snow”. It is a vast mountain range in Asia Which is from Pakistan, India, Bhutan, Nepal, and China.

 Variety of Treks

-Himalayas are the mountains with a charm of biodiversity, the people who are nature lovers and want to explore the highly rich flora and rare species of animals, then there can be no better place than these captivating mountains, it is one of the most richest places for Flora and Fauna, it can be found in abundance here.
+Himalayas are the mountains with a charm of things, the people who are nature lovers and want to explore the highly rich flora and rare species of animals, then there can be no better place than these great hills,

 Explore the Cultural Diversity